 “Are you sure?”
 I asked, not knowing if she would come to us, let alone allow us to pick her up to put her in the truck.
 Robert seemed to read my mind and he started to call her name.
 She appeared in seconds, answering the call of her trusted friend.

 Robert knelt beside her hugging her.
 “I’ll miss her, I’ll miss her.”
 He kept repeating, tears streaming down his face.
 Now you have to understand...when you live on the streets of Whiteclay you pretty much own nothing.
 Maybe you’ve been able to keep a backpack with a handful of this and that from being stolen while you were passed out drunk.
 Everything Robert owned and loved-he was hugging.

 Without saying another word, he lifted Protector and put her in the truck.
 Just like that her new life had begun...and just like that Robert Little Crow became my hero.

 |Meghan and Essie on her rescue ride|

-Miss Jean looked for her for days; hours every day, she was so distraught.
+Miss Jean looked for her for days; hours every day.
 Never in 25 years of rescuing dogs had she had a “non-feral” dog just vanish.
 All I could think about was how Protector would not have had any way of knowing how remote of an area she was in.
 I imagined her hungry, cold, pregnant and lost wandering the vast plains until she couldn’t.
 I prayed for God to keep her safe, I placed angels around her (I do that alot) and I asked Him not to let her suffer.
 I knew we had done the right thing, but I still felt guilty.

 A week later Jean stopped looking and I stopped praying.
 Protector was gone.
 God was in charge, as He always is.
 He knew where she was and he had not let her suffer.
 I was sure of it.
 He had protected Protector.